regunakyle/my-discord-bot/README.md

 # Reguna's Discord Bot

-Written in Python 3.9 using [discord.py](https://github.com/Rapptz/discord.py).
+Written in Python 3.10 using [discord.py](https://github.com/Rapptz/discord.py).

 Data are stored in an embedded sqlite3 database file.

 ## Deployment guide

-1. Download the whole source code using git clone.
+1. Download the whole source code using `git clone`.

-1. Rename _.env.example_ to _.env_ and put your Discord token inside.
+2. Rename `.env.example` to `.env` and put your Discord token inside.

-1. Create a virtual python environment and install dependencies from _requirements.txt_.
+3. Create a virtual python environment and install dependencies from `requirements.txt`.

-1. Run _python main&#46;py_ in your console.
+4. Run `python main.py` in your console to start up the bot.

 ## Docker Compose